camronh/Chatterbox-AI/README.md

-# Chatterbox-AI: Your Swaggable Assistant
+# Chatterbox-AI: Your Swagger Assistant

 ## Introduction

-Chatterbox-AI is a robust TypeScript library designed to work hand-in-hand with Swagger/OpenAPI documentation.
-It offers a seamless interface for your chat assistant to perform function calls directly mapped from a Swagger document.
-With Chatterbox-AI, you get to convert your Swagger-aided API into a potent chat capable of handling complex queries and interactions.
+Chatterbox is a robust TypeScript library designed to work hand-in-hand between Swagger/OpenAPI documentation and OpenAI Function Calling.
+It allows us to tag endpoints in our Swagger documentation and automatically map them to function calls in OpenAI.
+This allows us to create a chatbot that can automatically call our API endpoints.

+Chatterbox also handles the parsing of the generated response from OpenAI back into useful arguments or even a full API call.

 ## Installation